YttriLab/B-SOID/README.md

 * The following steps are only valid if you go with `Option 2`
 ### Step IV
 #### Unsupervised grouping of the purely data-driven action space.
 Refer to [bsoid_gmm.md](docs/bsoid_gmm.md)
-Based on the comparable results benchmarked against human observers for the Yttri-Lab dataset, we also tested the generalizability with a dataset from the Ahmari Lab and found that the agnostic data-driven approach allowed for scaling to the zoom as well as animal-animal variability.
+Based on the comparable results benchmarked against human observers for the Yttri lab dataset, we also tested the generalizability with a dataset from the Ahmari lab and found that the agnostic data-driven approach allowed for scaling to the zoom as well as animal-animal variability.
 It will also sub-divide what seems to be the same action groups into different categories, of which may or may not be important depending on the study.

 ```matlab
 [f,tsne_f,grp,llh,bsoid_fig] = bsoid_gmm(data,60); % data, sampling-rate